-THE BOEING COMPANY GENERAL PROVISIONS (GP) referenced in this contract is modified by the following additional clauses:
+THE CONTRACT WITH BUYER is supplemented by the following additional clauses:

 1. ENGLISH LANGUAGE

 - a) The parties agree that this contract, as well as all contractual documents, correspondence, invoices, notices, and other documents, shall be in American English.
 Any necessary conversations shall be in English.
 Buyer shall determine whether measurements will be in the English or metric system or a combination of the two.
 Seller shall not convert measurements that Buyer has stated in the English system into the metric system in documents furnished to Buyer. - b) The following sentence is applicable only to companies located in Quebec, Canada: "Les parties aux presentes ont convenu de rediger ce contrat en Anglais seulement."
 [Translation: The parties hereto have agreed that this contract be drafted in English only.]